What is the best way to spend your Nectar points?

 Remember that Nectar Hotels bookings are ‘third party’ and so won’t earn any hotel loyalty points.
 You will also not receive any status benefits you may be due.

-Movie rentals via Sky Store
+How to spend Nectar points on movie rentals via Sky Store

 Nectar has a partnership with Sky with allows you to redeem points for a voucher to spend on an online film rental via Sky Store.
 You do not need to be a Sky TV subscriber to do this.